Second Amended and Restated

 - compliance by the Company with legal and regulatory requirements.

 The Audit Committee shall be comprised of at least three members.
-Each member of the Committee shall meet the independence and experience requirements of the Securities Exchange Act of 1934, as amended (the “Exchange Act”), and the American Stock Exchange (“AMEX”).
-All members of the Committee shall be able to read and understand fundamental financial statements, including a company’s balance sheet, income statement and cash flow statement.
-In addition, at least one member of the Committee shall be an “audit committee financial expert,” as defined under the Exchange Act.
+Each member of the Audit Committee shall meet the independence and experience requirements of the Securities Exchange Act of 1934, as amended (the “Exchange Act”), and the rules and regulations of the NYSE MKT LLC (the “NYSE MKT”).
+All members of the Audit Committee shall be able to read and understand fundamental financial statements, including a company’s balance sheet, income statement and cash flow statement.
+Each member must not have participated in the preparation of the financial statements of the Company or any current subsidiary of the Company at any time during the past three years.
+The Audit Committee shall have at least one member who is financially sophisticated, in that he or she has past employment experience in finance or accounting, requisite professional certification in accounting, or any other comparable experience or background which results in the individual’s financial sophistication, including but not limited to being or having been a chief executive officer, a chief financial officer or other senior officer with financial oversight responsibilities.
+A member of the Audit Committee who qualifies as an “audit committee financial expert” under Item 407(d)(5)(ii) and (iii) of Regulation S-K is presumed to qualify as financially sophisticated.

-The members of the Audit Committee and the Chairman of the Committee shall be appointed and may be replaced by the Board.
+The members of the Audit Committee and the Chairman of the Audit Committee shall be appointed and may be replaced by the Board at any time with or without cause.

-The Audit Committee shall meet periodically in separate executive sessions with each of management, the director-internal audit and the Independent Auditor and have such other direct and independent interaction with such persons from time to time as the Committee deems appropriate.
-The Audit Committee may request any officer or employee of the Company, the Company’s outside counsel or Independent Auditor to attend a meeting of the Committee or to meet with any members of, or consultants to, the Audit Committee.
+The Audit Committee shall meet periodically in separate executive sessions with each of management, the director-internal audit and the Independent Auditor and have such other direct and independent interaction with such persons from time to time as the Audit Committee deems appropriate.
+The Audit Committee may request any officer or employee of the Company, outside counsel or the Independent Auditor to attend a meeting of the Audit Committee or to meet with any members of, or consultants to, the Audit Committee.

-It is not the intent of this Audit Committee Charter to subject individual members of the Committee to any increased exposure to liabilities in excess of those generally imposed on members of the Board under applicable laws.
+It is not the intent of this Charter to subject individual members of the Audit Committee to any increased exposure to liabilities in excess of those generally imposed on members of the Board under applicable laws.

 COMPLIANCE.
 The Audit Committee shall:

-- Have sole authority to appoint the Independent Auditor.
+- (1) Have sole authority to select and retain the Independent Auditor for the purpose of auditing the Company's annual financial statements, books, records, accounts and internal controls over financial reporting.
 The Audit Committee shall be directly responsible for the compensation and oversight of the work of the Independent Auditor for the purpose of preparing or issuing an audit report or related work.

-- Receive annually from the Independent Auditor a formal written statement delineating all relationships between the Independent Auditor and the Company, consistent with the applicable requirements of the Public Company Accounting Oversight Board regarding the Independent Auditor’s communications with the Audit Committee concerning independence.
-The Committee is responsible for actively engaging in a dialogue with the Independent Auditor with respect to any disclosed relationships or services that may impact the objectivity and independence of the Independent Auditor and for taking, or recommending that the full Board take, appropriate action to oversee the independence of the Independent Auditor.
+- (5) Receive annually from the Independent Auditor a formal written statement delineating all relationships between the Independent Auditor and the Company or any of its subsidiaries, consistent with the applicable requirements of the Public Company Accounting Oversight Board (the “PCAOB”) regarding the Independent Auditor’s communications with the Audit Committee concerning independence.
+The Audit Committee is responsible for actively engaging in a dialogue with the Independent Auditor with respect to any disclosed relationships or services that may impact the objectivity and independence of the Independent Auditor and for taking, or recommending that the full Board take, appropriate action to oversee the independence of the Independent Auditor.

 - the Company's annual financial statements, including disclosures made in management's discussion and analysis, and related footnotes;